 Question to consider: What is the way of Balaam?

 Today, Peter continued his warning about the false prophets and teachers that would attempt to deceive the church when he was gone.
 This section has a number of similarities with the epistle of Jude.
 Jude was Jesus’ brother and a friend of Peter so it’s possible one was written after reading the other.
-Given that Jude was in Judea and Peter was in Rome, I have to wonder if Jude received a copy of Peter’s letter and added his own thoughts to it to deal with the Hellenists (Jews from the Roman provinces who were educated in Greek) who took Paul’s statements about our freedom in Christ to mean that we are free to indulge all fleshly desires since we are not under the penalty of the Law.
+Given that Jude was probably written in 48 AD and Peter wrote this letter before he was killed in the late 60's, I have to wonder if Peter had Jude's letter in mind when dealing with the Hellenists (Jews from the Roman provinces who were educated in Greek) who took Paul’s statements about our freedom in Christ to mean that we are free to indulge all fleshly desires since we are not under the penalty of the Law.

 Paul also dealt with this issue in his letter to the Romans.
 Those who take the grace given to us by Christ and use it as a license to indulge the flesh is like a man who uses the forgiving nature of his spouse to openly cheat on her.
 When you love someone, you desire to do things that please them and strengthen the relationship.
 Peter argues here that not only did these false teachers teach sensuality and greed, but they had no respect for spiritual forces which were mightier than them.